Progress report for GW21-228

 Land Equivalent Ratio and Yield Analysis

 For our first objective, peaola plot trials were planted across three different years (2020, 2021, and 2022).
 Peaola planted in 2020 was located at a farm near Colfax, WA where the plots were 11 m by 61 m.
-These plots were planted and sampled prior to the project start date, but are being included due to their relevance to the overall project and final datasets.
-In 2021 and 2022 peaola was planted at a WSU research farm near Davenport, WA where the plots were 2 m by 8 m and at Mark Greene's farm where the plots were 12 m by 152 m.
+These plots were planted and sampled prior to the project start date, but were included due to their relevance to the overall project and final datasets.
+In 2021 and 2022 peaola was planted at a WSU research farm near Davenport, WA where the plots were 1.7 m by 9 m and at Mark Greene's farm where the plots were 12 m by 152 m.
 At the WSU research farm, the 2021 and 2022 plots were seeded into no-till winter wheat chemical fallow using a Fabro double disk no-till drill.
 The winter pea variety Goldenwood (ProGene Plant Research, LLC) and the canola variety Plurax (Rubisco Seeds) were used in both the monoculture and intercrop as both varieties have been successfully grown in the Palouse.
-In the intercrop, peas and canola were planted in the same row at the same time.
+In the intercrop, peas and canola were planted in the same row at the same time resulting in a mixed intercropping system.
 Planting occurred in late August as a compromise between the pea and canola ideal planting periods.
 The whole plot yield was sampled, using a M-2B clipper mill from A. T. Ferrell & Company Bluffton, Indiana which could separate the peas and canola.
 The plots near Colfax, WA were planted on April 9th, 2020, into stubble from the previous year's winter wheat crop using a no-till Cross Slot drill.
 Again, the winter pea variety used was Goldenwood (ProGene Plant Research, LLC) and a Clearfield spring-canola variety (DynaGro 200 CL) was used.
 Strips were harvested on September 14th, 2020 and weighed using a weigh wagon.
 A 1 kg subsample was collected from the grain stream which then had peas and canola separated using an M-2B clipper mill from A.T.
 Ferrell & Company Bluffton, Indiana.
 Peas and canola were weighed separately and used to calculate the relative pea and canola yield.
-At the Green Farm in 2021 and 2022, 12 m by 152 m large strip trials were seeded into chemical fallow winter wheat stubble on April 20th, 2021, and May 17th, 2022.
+At the Greene Farm in 2021 and 2022, 12 m by 152 m large strip trials were seeded into chemical fallow winter wheat stubble on April 20th, 2021, and May 17th, 2022.
 Banner variety spring pea purchased from ProGene Plant Research, LLC and canola NCC101s (Photosyntech) were used.
 A horsch hoe style winged opener was used to seed the plots, with the peas being sent down the dry fertilizer shoot in the mid-row and canola being placed an inch deep by the winged openers.

 Land equivalence ratio (LER) was calculated using Equation 1, where ICp and ICc represent the yields of intercropped pea and canola, respectively, and Mp and Mc represent the yields of monoculture pea and canola, respectively.
 Mp and Mc were calculated through the mean of all four replicates for peas and canola, respectively.
 The LER for each individual peaola plot was calculated using the same Mp and Mc for the corresponding year.